Gitsection/PHD-GIT_INT/README.md

 # PHD-GIT_INT
-PHD GIT_INT   -- > checking TT with git integration for scrum project -> TT Protal
+PHD GIT_INT   -- > checking TT with git integration for scrum project -> TT Portal Need to check the cross ticket for pull request case